mimisasouvanh/apidocs/v1.0/api/item_get.md

 Retrieve the metadata for an item on OneDrive by path or ID.

-For more info, see [Get metadata for a OneDrive item](https://dev.onedrive.com/items/get.htm).

 ## Prerequisites
 The following **scopes** are required to execute this API: